garth-c/r_exploratory_classification_modeling/README.md

 <img width="278" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/c9bde9f4-af30-44a8-8107-4cd142c52720">

-Since the response variable is imbalanced, focusing on correct Yes churn predictions alone is not enough to compare models.
-Since the main concerns from a business perspective would be false positives (model predicts churn = No but the customer actually churns), the calculating the F2 score is a good comparative metric between models.
+Since the response variable is imbalanced, focusing on correct 'Yes' churn predictions alone is not enough to compare models.
+The main concerns from a business perspective would be false negatives (model predicts churn = Yes but the customer actually doesn't churn), the calculating the F2 score is a good comparative metric between models.

 ```